Aekanat/DNA-Fullstack/README.md

 ## 📬 Contact

-For academic or internal use only.
-Please contact the project owner for additional access or support.
+Please contact **Silpakorn Professor or the project owner** for additional access or support.